jilliangmeehan/looore/content/Artifacts/Obsidian Codex.md

 > On the other hand, Tenoch could be our classic God King of Natlan.
 The Decarabian, the Deshret, the Remus, etc. Always the founder of a great city, always the beginning of a new era, and usually associated with the [[Sun|sun]].
 The Pyro Archon will likely have to clean up his mess.
 >
 > Btw — the mention here that "the sacred ones of the night realm" offered him "the crown" is what makes me think that the Night Kingdom is the second world in the whole "savior of two worlds" thing.
 The "beasts of darkness" are definitely the Abyss.
+>
+> > [!jillian]
+> > We have more information now — the Pyro Archon, Mavuika, might have already been asleep.
+So maybe Tenoch kinda *was* the acting leader at the time.
+> >
+> > Maybe the Wayob "offering him the crown" was him getting his ancient name.